-By Danielle Nicholson.
-Last Updated 9th November 2023.
+By Stephen Kane.
+Last Updated 12th January 2024.
 In this article, we look at whether you could seek personal injury compensation for an accident in a supermarket.
 We’ll explain what eligibility requirements you must satisfy in order to have good grounds to make a personal injury claim.

-To conclude, this article will look at how having the support of a No Win No Fee solicitor during the claims process could benefit you.
+To conclude, this article will look at how having the support of a No Win No Fee solicitor during the supermarket accident claims process could benefit you.

 If you have any questions about supermarket accident claims you can ask them for free.
 We’re available 24 hours a day, 7 days a week, to offer any advice you need.